OriginProtocol/origin/packages/origin.js/README.md

-# Origin JS Documentation
+# origin.js Documentation

 ## Introduction

 Welcome to the origin.js documentation! origin.js is a Javascript library for interacting with the Origin protocol.

 Using the library you can create new listings from your applications, purchase them, or update them from your own off-chain applications.

-More information can be found at [Origin Platform Readme](/README.md)
+More information about Origin can be found at [Origin Platform Readme](/README.md)

 ### Warning
 This is still an alpha version which will evolve significantly before the main net release.

-## Install
+## Using origin.js in your project

+### Plain javascript

+A browser-compatible plain javascript file `origin.js` is available in the "Releases" tab, and will soon be hosted on originprotocol.com.
+It can be generated locally via `npm build` and will be placed in `dist/origin.js`.

 ### NPM
 ```